Fody/Fody/readme.md

 Manipulating the IL of an assembly as part of a build requires a significant amount of plumbing code.
 This plumbing code involves knowledge of both the MSBuild and Visual Studio APIs.
 Fody attempts to eliminate that plumbing code through an extensible add-in model.

+**This is the codebase of core Fody engine.
+For more information on the larger Fody project see https://github.com/Fody/Home.**

 <!--- StartOpenCollectiveBackers -->